 If you are an agnostic, it’s very likely that you have some degree of skepticism about the central claims of traditional religions.
 And it’s also very likely that you are a person who does not accept grandiose claims without solid proof.
-It may mean no more than that you cannot 100 percent prove that there is no God.
-In most cases agnostics live their lives as if there is no God.

 Does that mean that as an agnostic you can’t have any kind of spirituality?
 That you can’t satisfy those complex needs that religions fulfill – community support, remedies for grief and anxiety, a sense of one’s place in Nature and the wider Universe?
 Could there be a form of spirituality suited for agnostics?